ElisaValeriani/ADM-HW2/README.md

   - Permanent user ID.
 - user_session
   - Temporary user's session ID.
 Same for each user's session.
 Changed every time user come back to online store from a long pause.

+Note: in this specific dataset the event_type 'removefromcart' is absent.
+It is therefore possible to consider as removed from the cart the items that have been put in the cart and later purchased
 ## Script descriptions
 - ADM-HW2.ipynb
   - Jupyter notebook script that contains the solutions to all the research questions